Brandon Lowe Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.76).
+- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.65).

-- White Sox pitchers combine to give up the second-most home runs in baseball (38 total, 1.5 per game).
+- The White Sox surrender the third-most home runs in baseball (39 total, 1.4 per game).

-- Giolito makes the start for the White Sox, his sixth of the season.
-He is 1-2 with a 4.50 ERA and 28 strikeouts in 28 2/3 innings pitched.
+- Lynn (0-3) gets the starting nod for the White Sox in his sixth start of the season.
+He's put together a 7.52 ERA in 26 1/3 innings pitched, with 32 strikeouts.

-- His most recent time out came out of the bullpen on Monday when the righty threw 2/3 innings against the Toronto Blue Jays while allowing hits.
+- In his most recent time out on Monday against the Toronto Blue Jays, the righty went five innings, allowing four earned runs while surrendering five hits.

+- In five games this season, the 35-year-old has an ERA of 7.52, with 10.9 strikeouts per nine innings.
+Opponents are hitting .309 against him.

 © 2023 Data Skrive.
 All rights reserved.